DawsonInstitute/hts-coils/README.md

 # Install package in editable mode (required for tests)
 pip install -e .

+# Optional: Install JAX with CUDA support for GPU acceleration
+# This step eliminates "CUDA-enabled jaxlib not installed" warnings during validation
+# If you don't have a CUDA-compatible GPU, skip this step - the framework runs fine on CPU
+pip install --upgrade "jax[cuda12]" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html

 # Note: FEA dependencies (fenics-dolfinx) require Conda and cannot be installed via pip in venv
 # See "Optional: FEniCSx Installation" section below for FEA setup